Venkad000/Server-using-amd64-assembly/README.md

 # Server-using-amd64-assembly

-A simple server written in assembly language as part of my Assembly language course using nasm
+A simple server written in assembly language as part of my Assembly language course using nasm for educational purposes.

 #### To compile using nasm in linux:

 ``` bash